 9 1/4 cups flour ***NOTE… I only used 8 cups of flour, then some of the rest while I was kneading the dough

 sesame seeds &/or poppy seeds to sprinkle on the challah before baking

-- Put warm water into a medium size bowl or 4 cup measure… dissolve 1 tsp of sugar in the warm water.
+- Put the 2 1/4 cups of warm water into a medium size bowl or 4 cup measure… dissolve 1 tsp of sugar in the warm water.
 Sprinkle the yeast on top & mix well with a whisk…dissolving the yeast.. then let this mixture sit for 10 minutes until it becomes frothy

 - Add the yeast mixture when it is frothy, mix well